 Back in September, I went to an essential oils workshop, and have since been incorporating them into my health and beauty routine daily.
-I use Young Living Essential Oils, but you can find these from several other online retailers, at health food stores, and there is even a limited selection right at Whole Foods.
+I used to use Young Living Essential Oils (pictures), but have recently switched to Mountain Rose Herbs for all my essential oil and health food/product needs–much more affordable!
+You can find these from several other online retailers, at health food stores, and there is even a limited selection right at Whole Foods.
 As I continue experimenting with them and finding favorites, I want to highlight particular oils on the blog from time to time.

-I’ll start with peppermint oil because I use it daily, love it, and unlike some other oils, it’s pretty affordable.
+I’ll start with peppermint oil because I use it daily, love it and it’s super versatile.
 The health benefits of peppermint oil include:

 - Digestive aid